anoma/anoma/tech-specs/src/explore/design/dkg.md

 # Distributed key generation

-Here we given an overview of how the DKG protocol works with the ledger and the roles of each node in the network per this protocol.
-This portion of the book focuses solely on the production of a new public encryption key via the DKG sheme.
-It does not cover encryption, decrpytion, or validation of transactions.
+Here we give an overview of how the DKG protocol works with the ledger and the roles of each node in the network per this protocol.
+This portion of the book focuses solely on the production of a new public encryption key via the DKG scheme.
+It does not cover encryption, decryption, or validation of transactions.

 Some parts of the DKG protocol may be done through the gossip layer or through off-chain communication.
 However, the entire DKG cannot exist solely in the